CarlosDevelops4/Weather-App-With-React-JS/README.md

-# Weather App With React JS
+# Weather App Using React JS

 - Stateless functional components in React js
 - Openweathermap api to render the conditions of supplied countries/cities.